IanSkelskey/IanSkelskey/README.md

 Explore the tool on [npm](https://www.npmjs.com/package/evergit) or [GitHub](https://github.com/IanSkelskey/evergit).

 > Requires an OpenAI API key to generate commit messages.
-A Launchpad account is not required, but recommended.
-Commit messages will be written based on the context prvided by the Launchpad ticket.
+A Launchpad account is not required but is recommended.
+Commit messages will be written based on the context provided by the Launchpad ticket.

 ### 🦎 Field Day